 At a detox only program, the patient only goes through detox.
 They get the medical support they need to be safe and off of drugs.
 Patients can sign up for other programs later, but it is important to get medical support during the detox process.

 When Do Withdrawal Symptoms Peak?

-Withdrawal symptoms will peak at different times depending on the types of drugs used.
-What is medical detoxification timeline for normal drug withdrawal for common drugs?
+Withdrawal symptoms will peak at different times, depending on the types of drugs used.
+What is the medical detoxification timeline for normal drug withdrawal for common drugs?

-- Prescription Opiates: Symptoms start about 8 to 12 hours after the last dose.
-They peak in about 12 to 48 hours.
+- Prescription Opiates: Symptoms start about 8 to 12 hours after the last dose, peaking in about 12 to 48 hours.
 In general, these symptoms will last 5 to 10 days.

 - Heroin: Withdrawal starts 12 hours after the last dose.
 Symptoms typically peak at about 24 to 48 hours.
 Some symptoms can last for a week to several months.